Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Introduction

+Despite its widespread adoption, the panel LP model is subject to a fundamental limitation: the FE estimator in panel LP inherently incurs the Nickell bias \citep{nickell1981biases}, even in the absence of lagged dependent variables.
+To clarify this issue, consider the following illustrative $h$-period-ahead panel LP model:

-where $x_{i,t}$ is a scalar predictor, $e_{i,t+h}^{(h)}$ is the error term uncorrelated with $x_{i,t}$, and $\mu_{i}^{(h)y}$ is the individual-specific heterogeneity, or the fixed effect.
-The IRF $(\beta^{(h)})_{h=0}^{H}$ is of central interest in learning an economic linkage between the two variables $x_{i,t}$ and $y_{i,t+h}$.
-For example, $y_{i,t+h}$ is the logarithm of real GDP and $x_{i,t}$ is some measure of financial crises.
-Despite the absence of a lagged dependent variable in (\ref{eq:modelh}), the FE estimator for this panel LP model is asymptotically biased when the number of cross-sectional units $N$ and the time periods $T$ are both large; to be precise, the leading case is $(N,T)\to\infty$ and $N/T\to c$ for some constant $c\in(0,\infty)$.
-This bias stems from the violation of \emph{strict exogeneity} in the dynamic panel linear model, and therefore it can be viewed as a type of Nickell bias in multiple-equation panel VAR---the full dynamic model behind the single-equation LP.
-The Nickell bias in panel LP has a profound consequence to the practical estimation and inference.
-While standard statistical inference about the slope coefficient refers to the $t$-statistic in comparison with a critical value drawn from the standard normal distribution, this asymptotic bias will distort the test size based on the FE estimator, thereby leading to erroneous empirical findings.
+where $x_{i,t}$ is a measure of financial shock, $y_{i,t+h}$ is the outcome variable, e.g., the logarithm of real GDP, $e_{i,t+h}^{(h)}$ is the error term uncorrelated with $x_{i,t}$, and $\mu_{i}^{(h)y}$ is the individual-specific heterogeneity, or the fixed effect.
+The IRF $(\beta^{(h)})_{h=0}^{H}$ is of central interest for understanding the dynamic impact of financial crises on economic activities.
+Despite the absence of the lagged dependent variable in (\ref{eq:modelh}), FE for the panel LP model is asymptotically biased when the number of cross-sectional units $N$ and the time periods $T$ are both large; to be precise, the leading case is $(N,T)\to\infty$ and $N/T\to c$ for some constant $c\in(0,\infty)$.
+It is a type of Nickell bias in the FE estimator for multiple-equation panel vector autoregression (VAR)---the full dynamic model behind the single-equation LP.
+The Nickell bias has important implications for inference.
+Standard inference procedures, such as $t$-statistics with critical values based on the standard normal distribution, become unreliable, leading to distorted test sizes, and thus potentially misleading empirical findings.
+To the best of our knowledge, no systematic study has examined how Nickell bias in panel LP affects estimates of the economic losses associated with financial crises, both qualitatively and quantitatively.